harunrst/Progressium-Api/README.md

 _Tests:_ It tests with [jest](https://jestjs.io/).

-_Deploy:_ It deploy with docker.
-It creates an image and push to google container registry.
-Then triggers google cloud run to deploy the container.
+_Deploy:_ It containerizes with [docker](https://www.docker.com/).
+It creates an image and push to [google container registry](https://cloud.google.com/container-registry).
+Then triggers [google cloud run](https://cloud.google.com/run) to deploy the container.